 Yukon's Cannabis Control and Regulation Act

-Key provisions of the Act include:
+Key provisions of the act include:

 - Yukon is setting the minimum age for the legal possession, consumption and cultivation of cannabis at 19.

-- Consumption of non-medical cannabis would be limited to privately owned residences and adjoining property, where permitted by the owner, while providing for the potential to allow consumption in other spaces in the future.
+- Consumption of non-medical cannabis will be limited to privately owned residences and adjoining property, where permitted by the owner, while providing for the potential to allow consumption in other spaces in the future.

 - Once regulations have been passed, private cannabis retailers will be required to obtain a retail license issued by the Cannabis Licensing Board.

-This Act will not come into force until Bill C-45, the federal Cannabis Act, comes into force in the summer of 2018.
+This act will not come into force until Bill C-45, the federal Cannabis Act, comes into force in the summer of 2018.